— Award for Excellence in Public Education —

 Committee Chair and End of Term: Lynn Alex

-Committee Members and Ends of Terms: Nancy Hawkins , Gwynn Henderson , and Theresa McReynolds-Shebalin
+Committee Members and Ends of Terms: Nancy Hawkins , Gwynn Henderson , Jayur M. Mehta

-Award Description: This award is designed to recognize and encourage outstanding programs or products that share archaeological knowledge and issues with the public.
+*Award Description: This award is designed to recognize and encourage outstanding programs or products that share archaeological knowledge and issues with the public.
 The award is conferred on a rotating, 3-year cycle of categories among curriculum, community, and media and information technology.
-Priority for the 2014 Award for Excellence in Public Education will be presented in the CURRICULUM category.
-This category recognizes outstanding programs or products used to meet educational goals and objectives in formal and nonformal educational settings.
+Priority for the 2015 Award for Excellence in Public Education will be presented in the COMMUNITY category.

 *Who Is Eligible to Submit Nominations or Apply for the Award: Any member of SAA may submit a nomination file, although awardees are not required to be members of the SAA.